Ryan1729/bear-lib-terminal-template/README.md

 This is a template to make it easy to get started with BearLibTerminal.

-This Linux and Windows.
+This has been tested on Linux and Windows.
 MacOS currently is untested.

 ## Installing required lib on Linux